On divisorial (i) classes: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{s:surfaces} we recall what is known about \emph{$(-1)$ curves} on blown up projective planes.
-In Section~\ref{s:weyl} we recall the properties of standard Cremona transformation and define the Weyl group.
-In Section~\ref{s:pairing}, we discuss the Dolgachev-Mukai pairing.
-In Section~\ref{s:-1divisors} we introduce \emph{$(-1)$ classes} on blown up projective spaces in $s$ general points as effective, irreducible divisors with self-intersection $(-1)$ and intersection with anti-canonical $1$ with respect to Dolgachev-Mukai pairing (see Definition~\ref{def:-1div}).
-In Section~\ref{s:MDS} we describe $(-1)$ classes for Mori Dream Spaces.
-Finally, as mentioned above, Sections~\ref{s:Nagatacorrespondence}, \ref{s:Noether}, \ref{s:irreduc} contain the proofs of Theorems \ref{thm:noether2}, \ref{thm:weyl3}, and \ref{thm:do2}, resp.
+In Section~\ref{s:surfaces} we review Cox rings and \emph{$(-1)$ curves} on blown up projective planes.
+In Section~\ref{s:weyl} we review standard Cremona transformations, define the Weyl group, and discuss the Dolgachev-Mukai pairing.
+In Section~\ref{s:-1divisors} we introduce \emph{divisorial $(i)$ classes} on blown up projective spaces in $s$ general points.
+As mentioned above, \ref{s:Noether}, Sections~\ref{s:Nagatacorrespondence}, and \ref{s:irreduc} contain the proofs of Theorems \ref{thm:noether2}, \ref{thm:weyl3}, and \ref{thm:do2}, resp.
+Finally, in Section~\ref{s:MDS} we describe divisorial $(-1)$ classes for Mori Dream Spaces and a relationship between $X_{n,n+3}$ and the moduli space of certain rank two vector bundles over $\PP^1$.